-During fiscal year 2015, Paul J. Flaherty, Gennaro J. Fulvio, and Terry Hermanson served on the Compensation and Stock Option Committee.
-No member of the Compensation and Stock Option Committee was, during fiscal year 2015, an officer or employee of the Company or was formerly an officer of the Company.
-In addition, no member of the Compensation and Stock Option Committee, during fiscal year 2015, had any relationship requiring disclosure by the Company as a related party transaction under Item 404 of Regulation S-K. No executive officer of the Company for which any of the Company's directors served as an executive officer at any time during fiscal year 2015.
+During fiscal year 2016, Paul J. Flaherty, Scott J. Goldman, and Terry Hermanson served on the Compensation and Stock Option Committee.
+No member of the Compensation and Stock Option Committee was, during fiscal year 2016, an officer or employee of the Company or was formerly an officer of the Company.
+In addition, no member of the Compensation and Stock Option Committee, during fiscal year 2016, had any relationship requiring disclosure by the Company as a related party transaction under Item 404 of Regulation S-K. No executive officer of the Company served on any board of directors or compensation committee of any other company for which any of the Company's directors served as an executive officer at any time during fiscal year 2016.